scanalesespinoza/the-wise-tech/README.md

 [![gitleaks](https://github.com/scanalesespinoza/the-wise-tech/actions/workflows/gitleaks.yml/badge.svg)](https://github.com/scanalesespinoza/the-wise-tech/actions/workflows/gitleaks.yml)
 [![pre-commit](https://github.com/scanalesespinoza/the-wise-tech/actions/workflows/pre-commit.yml/badge.svg)](https://github.com/scanalesespinoza/the-wise-tech/actions/workflows/pre-commit.yml)

-El repositorio que convierte la filosofía Wise Tech en acciones compartidas: una one-page navegable para aprender, construir y operar tecnología con propósito humano.
+This repository turns the Wise Tech philosophy into shared actions: a navigable one-page hub for learning, building, and operating technology with a human purpose.

-## Empieza aquí / Start here
+## Start here

-1. Lee el resumen en [Docs Home](docs/index.md) para ubicar los principios, rutas y laboratorios.
+1. Read the overview in [Docs Home](docs/index.md) to locate the principles, paths, and labs.
-2. Revisa tu rol en [Choose your path](#choose-your-path) y sigue el enlace de "Learning Path 30/60/90" correspondiente.
+2. Find your role in [Choose your path](#choose-your-path) and follow the corresponding "Learning Path 30/60/90" link.
-3. Si quieres levantar el entorno local, continúa con la sección [Quick start (7 pasos)](#quick-start-7-pasos).
+3. If you want to spin up the local environment, continue with [Quick start (7 steps)](#quick-start-7-steps).

-➡️ Explora la documentación completa en [Docs Home](docs/index.md) o visita la versión publicada en GitHub Pages: https://scanalesespinoza.github.io/the-wise-tech/.
+➡️ Explore the full documentation in [Docs Home](docs/index.md) or visit the published version on GitHub Pages: https://scanalesespinoza.github.io/the-wise-tech/.

 ## Choose your path